Seeing Things (album)

 Seeing Things is the first solo studio album by American singer-songwriter Jakob Dylan.
 The album was released on June 10, 2008, by Columbia Records and was recorded at the Hollywood Hills home of producer Rick Rubin.

 Dylan performed songs from the album for a small group on May 8, 2008, at Nissan's Live Sets in Los Angeles, California.
 Videos of these performances are available for viewing at Jakob Dylan @ Yahoo Music.

 Dylan also announced his first solo tour with his band The Gold Mountain Rebels to promote the album beginning May 17, 2008, with appearances on the Late Show with David Letterman on June 11, on The Tonight Show with Jay Leno on July 15, and on The Late Late Show with Craig Ferguson on August 4.

+Extended Play release

+A 4-track EP version was released, featuring tracks 1,5,6 & 9 of the full album.

 Track listing

 All songs written and composed by Jakob Dylan, except "I Told You I Couldn't Stop" composed by Dylan and Matt Sweeney.